coerce to a list of characters

 For more explanation of the multiple value mechanism, see mv-let.

-ACL2 does not support the Common Lisp construct values
+ACL2 does not support the Common Lisp construct values, whose

 analogue of that construct.